 A Co-worker’s Story

-Hi-ya, my name is Anna, I´m 20 years old and have been a Co-worker at Camphill Blair Drummond for a year.
+Hi-ya, my name is Anna, I´m 20 years old and have been a Volunteer Co-worker at Camphill Blair Drummond for a year.
 We have about 35 international volunteers here – a mixed group.
 Quite a few people are from Germany, just like me, or from Korea, but of course there are always more nationalities than that.

 If you are about to apply to be a Co-worker at Camphill Blair Drummond, you are probably wondering what it is like here?
-Well, when I first came here, I didn´t have any experience of working with people with learning disabilities and I was a bit worried about how I would cope with all the unknown situations.
+Well, when I first came here, I didn´t have any experience of being around people with learning disabilities and I was a bit worried about how I would cope with all the unknown situations.
 But it turned out not to be that hard at all.

 At 9am we go over to the main building, where the whole community assembles for “Morning Gathering”.
 We listen to the announcements of the day, sing a song and say a morning prayer.
 After that the workshops start.